-The International Center for Studies of Chinese Civilization (ICSCC), Fudan University in Shanghai, China cordially invites applications for a two-week summer program in Buddhism and Chinese Religions (August 12-26, 2013) in Shanghai, China.
+The International Center for Studies of Chinese Civilization (ICSCC), Fudan University in Shanghai, China, with the assistance from the UBC Buddhist Studies Forum, cordially invites applications for a two-week summer program in Buddhism and Chinese Religions (August 12-26, 2013) in Shanghai, China.
 Through this program, ICSCC has invited five international scholars to open five seminars on specific topics.
 These instructors include (alphabetically):

 1. Stephen Bokenkamp (Professor, Arizona State University, USA): This Foreign Religion of Ours: Daoist Responses to Buddhism in the Second to Sixth Centuries

 2. Jinhua Chen (Professor, Department of Asian Studies, the University of British Columbia, Canada): The Dharma that Flowed: New Perspectives on Buddhism’s Cross-cultural Roles in Medieval Asia

 3. Seishi Karashima (Professor, the International Research Institute for Advanced Buddhology, Soka University, Japan): A Philological Approach to Māhāyana Scriptures

 4. John Kieschnick (Professor, Department of Religions;Stanford University，USA): The Religious Life of Things: Buddhism and Material Culture

 5. Barend J.ter Haar(Professor, University of Oxford; UK): Local Religious Culture in Late Imperial China;